methods/springboot-tech-test/tasks.md

 -   Create a new 'Appointment' service.
 This service will list all the current appointments.
 Use dummy data to create a few appointments.
--   Integrate this service into the petclinic app, accessed via a new tab in the page header.
+-   Integrate it into the petclinic app, accessed via a new tab in the page header.
 The header should now have the following items
     -	Home
     -	Find Owners
     -	Pets